lanafa/super-lee/README.md

 ## Design Documentation
 Detailed design documents, including the class diagram and system architecture, can be found in the `docs` folder.

+## License
+* This project is developed as part of an academic course and is subject to course policies regarding code sharing and reuse.